-Also tell us if there is anything we need to know about how to contact you (for example, if you would like us to reply by textphone or on audio tape).
+Also tell us if there is anything we need to know about how to contact you.
 You must do this within four weeks of receiving our response to stage one.

-If you cannot make your complaint in writing, please telephone us on 0845 8734900
+If you cannot make your complaint in writing, please telephone us on 03301 242733